Pregnancy is one of the most exciting times in a woman’s life.

-Iodine is necessary to support healthy bones and brain, as well as to produce thyroid hormones that control metabolism.
-Pregnant women should take in around 220 mcg per day, via iodized salt, seaweed and other sea vegetables, and a prenatal vitamin.
+Iodine is necessary to support healthy bones and the brain and produce thyroid hormones that control metabolism.
+Pregnant women should take around 220 mcg per day via iodized salt, seaweed, other sea vegetables, and a prenatal vitamin.

 Protein is a building block for bones, muscles, tissues, and blood.
-An additional 25 grams of protein per day is indicated in the second and third trimesters.
+The second and third trimesters indicate an additional 25 grams of protein per day.

 This can be easily added via food from: